 2. Content Should Build Awareness and Affinity

-The result of great brand journalism is that someone who knows nothing about your brand should leave after reading your content with new awareness and a positive impression.
+The result of excellent brand journalism is that someone who knows nothing about your brand should leave after reading your content with new awareness and a positive impression.
 Someone already familiar with your brand’s products or services should leave after reading a piece of crafted content as an advocate and a prospective lead.
-Great brand journalism turns unfamiliar individuals into interested parties, it turns past customers into repeat customers, and already repeat customers into loyal advocates who will verbally pass along the “pros” your company offers.
+Great brand journalism turns unfamiliar individuals into interested parties, past customers into repeat customers, and already repeat customers into loyal advocates who will verbally pass along the “pros” your company offers.

 3. Build Personas and Speak to Them